arc-language/arc-lang/parser/PACKAGE.md

 	// ExitForStmt is called when exiting the forStmt production.
 	ExitForStmt(c *ForStmtContext)

+	// ExitSwitchStmt is called when exiting the switchStmt production.
+	ExitSwitchStmt(c *SwitchStmtContext)

+	// ExitSwitchCase is called when exiting the switchCase production.
+	ExitSwitchCase(c *SwitchCaseContext)

+	// ExitDefaultCase is called when exiting the defaultCase production.
+	ExitDefaultCase(c *DefaultCaseContext)

+	// ExitTryStmt is called when exiting the tryStmt production.
+	ExitTryStmt(c *TryStmtContext)

+	// ExitExceptClause is called when exiting the exceptClause production.
+	ExitExceptClause(c *ExceptClauseContext)

+	// ExitFinallyClause is called when exiting the finallyClause production.
+	ExitFinallyClause(c *FinallyClauseContext)

 	// ExitBreakStmt is called when exiting the breakStmt production.
 	ExitBreakStmt(c *BreakStmtContext)